 Getting Started

-The Cherry Audio Chroma is an incredible replication of one of the most advanced analog poly synthesizers ever conceived.
+The Rhodes Chroma by Cherry Audio is an incredible replication of one of the most advanced analog poly synthesizers ever conceived.
 Conceptually, its intention was to combine the massive flexibility of a patch-cable analog modular synthesizer with full digital control and memory, as well as up to 16-voice polyphony.
 If this wasn't enough, a rare keyboardless Expander module was produced in small numbers that doubled the Chroma's capabilities.

 The conception, creation, and demise of the original Chroma is a famous story in the annals of synthesizer history.
 Though released and branded as a Rhodes instrument (makers of the world's most popular electric piano), in actuality, the Chroma was developed by ARP Instruments.
 Sadly, its development was completed in 1981 just as ARP was going into receivership; fortunately, the Rhodes company wisely acquired productions rights (as well as key members of the development team), otherwise the Chroma might never have seen the light of day.